 noun

-1. elegance or beauty of form, manner, motion, or action: We watched her skate with effortless grace across the ice.
-Synonyms: attractiveness, charm, gracefulness, comeliness, ease, lissomeness, fluidity.
-Antonyms: stiffness, ugliness, awkwardness, clumsiness; klutziness.
+1. elegance or beauty of form, manner, motion, or action: We watched her skate with effortless grace across the ice. attractiveness, charm, gracefulness, comeliness, ease, lissomeness, fluidity. stiffness, ugliness, awkwardness, clumsiness; klutziness.

 2. a pleasing or attractive quality or endowment: He lacked the manly graces.